 Public Safety: 304-462-6450

 On campus 24 hours a day, 7 days a week, after hours or whenever the counselor cannot be reached.

 Off campus 24 hours a day, 7 days a week, after hours or whenever the counselor cannot be reached.

 Please check out our ULifeline page.
 It is your online resource for college mental health.

 The majority of college students will deal with a major life stressor sometime during their college career.
 This may include, but is certainly not limited to, substance abuse, depression, anxiety, relationship and identity issues, as well as general day-to-day stressors such as financial and family problems.
 This is normal, and does not have to derail a student's life or education.
 Free and confidential counseling is available through the Glenville State College Student Life Counseling Center.
 Counseling is provided by a Licensed Professional Counselor who is further certified as a Clinical Addictions Counselor and Nationally Certified Gambling Counselor.
-The Counseling Center is conveniently located on the main floor of the Mollohan Campus Community Center, inside the Campus Health Center.
+The Counseling Center is located in the Health and Physical Education Building.
 The office is open from 8:00 a.m. to 4:00 p.m.
 Monday through Friday, with other hours available as necessary to meet the needs of the students of Glenville State College.

 The GSC Student Life Counseling Center believes that academic achievement and personal growth are inseparable in the development of the student.
 We value each individual, respect and embrace diversity, and provide high quality, time-effective counseling services for the development of healthy behaviors necessary to reach academic and personal potential.